-Please reach us at 702-243-9444 or email Immigration Lawyer Arsen V. Baziyants at email@example.com if you cannot find an answer to your question.
+Please reach us at 702-243-9444 or contact Immigration Lawyer Arsen V. Baziyants from our CONTACT FORM if you cannot find an answer to your question.

-No lawyer can ethically guarantee a specific result and it is unethical to guarantee a successful outcome.
+No lawyer can ethically guarantee a specific result, so it is unethical to guarantee a successful outcome.
 See Nevada Rules of Professional Conduct adopted by the Supreme Court of Nevada.

-When it comes to immigration law specifically, there are many factors affecting the case outcome.
-We have little to no control over some of them, which makes it impossible and therefore wrong to guarantee a specific outcome.
+When it comes to the immigration laws specifically, there are many factors affecting the case outcome.
+We have little to no control over some of them, which makes it particularly difficult to predict the outcome and, again, unethical to guarantee a specific outcome or success.

 The government agencies processing immigration benefits always seem to be dealing with a workload that far outweighs their capacity.
 The benefit can be a visa, permission to stay in the U.S. temporarily or permanently, or even U.S. citizenship.
 Decisions affecting these benefits are too often made rashly and based on a distorted or incomplete understanding of the facts.
-Our goal is to present facts in the most favorable and compelling way to advance our client’s interest.
+Our goal is to present facts in the most favorable and compelling way to advance our clients’ interest.
 However, the adjudicator must have the time and be receptive enough to form a complete and accurate picture of the case.
-Again, too often this is not what happens and, unfortunately, merited cases can get denied.
+Too often this is not what happens and, unfortunately, merited cases can be denied.

 Furthermore, many decisions on immigration petitions and visas are made anonymously.
 They are made by government employees who may be thousands of miles away from you.
 In many cases those officials will not see you or even talk to you on the phone.
 However, they will be looking over a pile of paperwork and deciding a matter as important as your future in the United States.
 This is even though you may have paid hundreds or even thousands in government fees.
 We have no control over this anonymity factor simply because, for better or worse, the system is just so set up.

 Probably not.
-Only in the sense that with the help of an immigration lawyer mistakes are a lot less likely to happen.
-These can be mistakes that would otherwise cost you a lot of time and possibly requiring you to start the process all over.
+With the help of an immigration lawyer mistakes are a lot less likely to happen, so the process is more likely to be faster in that sense.
+These can be mistakes that would otherwise cost you a lot of time and possibly require you to start the process all over.